Hollywood adores recycling its greatest hits, only some films can’t be brought back so easily.

 “Revenge of the Nerds” (1984)

-Why It Wouldn’t Fly Today: Nerds rule in 2016.
+Why It Wouldn’t Fly Today: Nerds rule today.
 We worship the late Steve Jobs.
 Comic-Con is Hollywood’s most treasured marketing space.
-Chris Hardwick lords over the “Nerdist” empire sans apology.
-The cultural power structure shifted dramatically over the past 31 years.
+The cultural power structure shifted dramatically over the past 30-plus years.
 Today, the jocks might be the ones desperate for revenge.
 They’re often unfairly villified, most famously via the Duke lacrosse rape case.

 Dustin Hoffman would have won an Oscar for this gender-bending romp if not for Ben Kingsley’s bravura turn in “Gandhi.”
 Hoffman plays an out-of-work actor who learns he’s more employable playing a moderately attractive woman named Dorothy than his own stubborn self.

-Why It Wouldn’t Fly Today: Much of “Tootsie’s” cultural appeal would still apply today, particularly to social justice warriors.
+Why It Wouldn’t Fly Today: Much of “Tootsie’s” cultural appeal would still apply now, particularly for Social Justice Warriors who see discrimination in every segment of society.
 Its message is feminist to the core.
 A flawed soul finds his humanity by putting on eyeliner and heels.
 But there’s the whole drag issue, a comic conceit that’s no longer part of our pop culture diet.
 Uncle Miltie himself couldn’t bring it back into vogue.

 “Mr. Mom” (1983)